 It has been over a month since I last posted about a herb.
 I am finally back on schedule and hope to stick to it!
 I however do not have my reader back and I am at my wits end with not one of the three companies responsible for this replying to my emails!
 However, that is a whole post all on it’s own.

 True mints come in an amazing range of flavours and fragrances.
 While everyone is familiar with spearmint and common mint, there are many more mouth-watering varieties, including apple, chocolate, lime, grapefruit, lemon and ginger.
-Look out for curly spearmint, Kentucky Colonel, Moroccan mint, peppermint, black mint, Mitcham, white peppermint, water mint, eau de cologne, bergamot (mint), corn mint, red stemmed applemint, madalene hill, ginger (mint), pineapple (mint) woolly, bowle’s, Japanese peppermint, pennyroyal, Corsican mint and rau ram.
+Look out for curly spearmint, Kentucky Colonel, Moroccan, peppermint, black, Mitcham, white peppermint, water mint, eau de cologne, bergamot, corn, red stemmed applemint, madalene hill, ginger, pineapple (mint) woolly, bowle’s, Japanese peppermint, pennyroyal, Corsican mint and rau ram.

 The ideal conditions for this herb is a moist, rich soil and half to full sun.
 You can easily propagate the plant from cuttings or by divided clumps.
 If you don’t want the herb to invade your garden, grow it in pots.